 If your mechanism has no precedent, the guidelines are ambiguous by definition.
 You need someone who can interpret ambiguity and make a regulatory argument.
 Our rules engine covers published requirements.
 If there's no guideline, we can't check against it.

 Sequencing decisions matter too: what to study first, what to defer, how to build your package so each piece supports the next.
 That's experience, not a database lookup.
 And some teams need help actually writing the IND sections.
-We check safety pharmacology compliance, we don't write documents.
+We check safety pharmacology compliance and your nonclinical overview, we don't write documents.

 How smart teams use both